Ultra-Labs/ultralabs-io/src/markdown-pages/portfolio-list/ourpetpolicy-1.md

 portfolioSection:
   - portfolioSectionImg: /assets/rectangle-118.webp
     portfolioSectionTitle: The challenge
+    portfolioSectionText:
-    portfolioSectionText: "Modern rental practices are often accompanied by problems regarding unauthorized pets, fraudulent ESA letters, poor pet waste-management practices, as well as pet damage and great costs.
+      'Modern rental practices are often accompanied by problems regarding unauthorized pets, fraudulent ESA letters, poor pet waste-management practices, as well as pet damage and great costs.
-      OurPetPolicy aims at eliminiating those problems and making pet management a hassle-free and easy process for everyone. "
+      OurPetPolicy aims at eliminiating those problems and making pet management a hassle-free and easy process for everyone. '
   - portfolioSectionTitle: The solution
+    portfolioSectionText:
-    portfolioSectionText: We’ve developed a versatile and easy-to-use platform for managing all the pet-related processes without any headache.
+      We’ve developed a versatile and easy-to-use platform for managing all the pet-related processes without any headache.
 OurPetPolicy allows both landlords and tenants to keep track of their property and pet related activities and to easily handle all the unavoidable issues that